Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/03/log-to-datadog-from-net-using-hounds-loghound-class.md

 PM> Install-Package Hound -Version 0.1.2
 ```

 Second, store your Datadog API key somewhere as you’ll need that.
 I create a custom key so I can control access.
-You can add a separate key on the Datadog portal in Integrations -&gt; API -&gt; API Keys -&gt; New API Key.
+You can add a separate key on the Datadog portal in Integrations -> API -> API Keys -> New API Key.
 You only need an API key and not an application key for Hound.

 :img{src="/img/2018/03/datadog-new-api-key.png" alt="Datadog New API Key Screen" loading="lazy"}